The Quince Carry-On Hard Shell Suitcase: a Fine Alternative to Away

 Removable laundry bag

 I like that it comes with a laundry bag, as I’m one of those people who preaches all the ways you can do laundry during long-term travel.
-Sometimes I’ll be on a trip and think, “Oh, yikes, here I am putting my dirty socks into this plastic bag from a grocery store,” and a built-in laundry bag saves you from that.
+It saves me from using a tote bag for my dirty clothes.

 Available colors